ka1ch2n/ka1ch2n.github.io/_posts/articles/2017-01-20-Notes-on-SVD.md

 The geometric essence of the singular value decomposition for 2 * 2 matrices: for any 2 * 2 matrix, we may find an orthogonal grid that is transformed into another orthogonal grid.

-We will express this fact using vectors: with an appropriate choice of orthogonal unit vectors v_1 and v_2, the vectors Mv_1 and Mv_2 are orthogonal.
+We will express this fact using vectors: with an appropriate choice of orthogonal unit vectors v1 and v2, the vectors Mv1 and Mv2 are orthogonal.

 We will use u1 and u2 to denote unit vectors in the direction of Mv1 and Mv2.
-The lengths of Mv1 and Mv2 -- denoted by σ1 and σ2 --describe the amount that the grid is stretched in those particular directions.
+The lengths of Mv1 and Mv2 - - denoted by σ1 and σ2 - - describe the amount that the grid is stretched in those particular directions.
 These numbers are called the singular values of M.

 Therefore,